 14. Gather Health Insurance Tax Documents

-You might receive a new Form 1095 for the medical care coverage that you had or was offered to you.
+You might receive a Form 1095-A, Form 1095-B or Form 1095-C for the medical care coverage that you had or that was offered to you.
 This is yet another important document to keep track of for tax-filing purposes.

 “You and each member of your family must have qualifying health insurance coverage for each month of the year, or qualify for an exemption from the coverage requirement — or make an individual shared responsibility payment when you file,” said Bell.
 “Filers who get coverage from the marketplace will need the Affordable Care Act 1095 forms to make sure they file properly.
 If you have coverage through your workplace, you’ll simply check a box on the return.”